 Chapter 13, also known as a “wage earner’s plan,” is a popular alternative to traditional bankruptcy for people who simply need breathing room to deal with crushing debt.
 Chapter 13 bankruptcy allows debtors to keep their possessions and pay back creditors a percentage of their arrearages over a period of three to five years.
 What’s more, once the repayment plan is completed, the balance of the debt is wiped out.

-As good as that sounds, Chapter 13 isn’t for everyone.
+Chapter 13 isn’t for everyone.
 To qualify, you must be able to demonstrate that you have steady sources of income, including wages and other forms of compensation like pensions or annuities.
 In addition, your income must exceed your recurring expenses so as to create a sufficient amount of disposable monthly income to make payments to creditors.

 A Chapter 13 repayment plan sets terms for who will be paid back, how much they will receive and when the payments will be made.
 Certain past-due debts — known as priority debts — are required to be paid in full.
 These include child support, spousal support, certain income taxes and wages due to workers.
 In addition, past-due secured debts — those attached to specific assets like real estate and automobiles — must be paid in full if you wish to keep the underlying assets.
 Finally, the repayment plan factors in the value of any assets would not be exempt — meaning those that could be liquidated — if you were filing a Chapter 7 bankruptcy.